MARCH 2-3, 2021

 Tamara Tirjak

-Senior Localisation ManagerFrontier Developments
+Senior Localization ManagerFrontier Developments

 Tamara Tirjak is the senior localization manager of Frontier Developments, a self-publishing video game developer based in Cambridge, UK.
 She is responsible for coordinating all localization-related activities across the organization, focusing on establishing reproducible, automated processes in order to streamline translation efforts and support the company’s international presence.
 Tamara’s previous experience includes working as an in-house linguist, project manager, translation tool support engineer, and technical trainer for various leading language service providers.
 She is a certified memoQ trainer, a qualified English-Hungarian translator and interpreter, and holds an MS degree in technology management.